HITECHCRIME/HC_SG51_Colorized_World/README.md

 (we're) seperate flames
 different context (?)
 that's where hate comes in
-no simple minds who knows it
-(when) what next day'll bring ya (reverb) ------- ?
+no simple mind who knows it weapons drawn (next) (when) what the next day'll bring ya (reverb) ------- ?
 (steady ground)
 no hidden layers
 just the grief